-We recognise that pupils with special educational needs / disabilities (SEND) or certain health conditions can face additional safeguarding challenges, and are 3 times more likely to be abused than their peers.
-Additional barriers can exist when recognising abuse and neglect in this group, including:
+We recognise that pupils with special educational needs / disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
+Children with disabilities are more likely to be abused than their peers.
+Additional barriers can exist when recognising abuse, exploitation and neglect in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - Pupils being more prone to peer group isolation or bullying (including prejudice-related bullying) than other pupils. - The potential for pupils with SEND or certain health conditions being disproportionately impacted by behaviours such as bullying without showing any outward signs. - Communication barriers and difficulties in managing or reporting these challenges. - Pupils with SEND may be less able to recognise or understand that they are being abused.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - Pupils being more prone to peer group isolation or bullying (including prejudice-related bullying) than other pupils. - The potential for pupils with SEND or certain health conditions being disproportionately impacted by behaviours such as bullying without showing any outward signs. - Communication barriers and difficulties in managing or reporting these challenges. - Cognitive understanding being able to understand the difference between fact and fiction in online content and then repeating the content / behaviour in school without understanding the consequences of doing so, or being less able to recognise or understand that they are being abused.